Openmail/cmp/CMP-LOADER.md

 - `pubVendorListLocation`: OPTIONAL: location of pub vendor list
 - `globalVendorListLocation`: OPTIONAL: global vendorList is managed by the IAB.
 - `shouldAutoConsent`: OPTIONAL: automatically consent on behalf of the user.
+- `shouldAutoConsentWithFooter`: OPTIONAL: automatically consent on behalf of the user and immediately open footer

 ### init: callback